 The best part about growing sage is that you only need one of these incredibly easy-to-grow plants in your garden to enjoy its flavor throughout the year.
 As an added benefit most pests pose no threat to sage.
 Your only concern might be mildew, which you can avoid by not over-watering.

 How to Plant Sage

 Where: You can grow sage almost anywhere, but it provides the tastiest leaf when it receives a lot of sunlight.
-This evergreen shrub is hardy from zone four through 11.
+This evergreen shrub is hardy from zone 4 through 11.
 It loves a nice south-facing spot inside the Growing Dome.

 When: Sage can prove challenging when planted by seed, but it is very easy to grow sage from cuttings or by “layering.”
 Plant young sage plants only after the ground temperature hits 65°F, one to two weeks before the last frost.
-If you are in a Growing Dome Greenhouse sage can be planted year-round.
-As long as your greenhouse stays warm.
+If you are in a Growing Dome Greenhouse sage can be planted year-round as long as your greenhouse stays warm.

 Propagate from cuttings: Clip a three-inch cutting from the very tip of a stem, apply rooting hormone on the exposed portion of the stem, and plant it in either sterile sand or vermiculite.
 Roots will emerge within six weeks.
 Transfer to a small pot, let the root ball form and then transfer directly into the raised beds of your Growing Dome.